msfidelis/cassler/README.md

 # Cassler - SSL Validator Tool

-> If your read fast, it's sounds like "Cassia Eller"
+> Cassler is an CA's and SSL certificates analyzer.
+But if your read fast, it's sounds like "Cassia Eller"

 Tooling to validate HTTPS Certificates and Connections Around Web :spider: